SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 ### Hints and guidelines

-Like the other tasks, we can separate the solution of our task into the following parts: reading the input data, doing calculations, printing the result.
+Like the other problems, we can separate the solution of our problem into the following parts: reading the input data, doing calculations, printing the result.

 #### Input data processing